 Due to the short exposures needed to avoid motion-blur, high frame rate imaging is inherently light-starved.
 This imposes stringent requirements on the performance of the individual system components.
-The key component in the imaging system is the bright scintillator screen that converts X-rays to visible light images.
-RMD has developed special High Speed Scintillator, “HSS” screens that provide a very bright emission coupled with a fast decay time, making it possible to image up to 500,000 fps without image blur.
+The key component in the imaging system is the bright scintillation screen that converts X-rays to visible light images.
+RMD has developed special High Speed Scintillator, “HSS” custom scintillation film screens that provide a very bright emission coupled with a fast decay time, making it possible to image up to 500,000 fps without image blur.
 We can manufacture HSS in large-areas up to 20”×40”, and in thicknesses up to 200 mg/cm2 for high-energy X-ray imaging (up to 300 kVp).

 RMD’s HSS screens have been demonstrated with projectile imaging at a frame rate of 100,000 fps.
 The figure on the left shows a single frame of a projectile that was imaged as it traveled at a speed of 3 km/s (6,710 mph).
-The 36”x36” HSS screen on the right was lens-coupled to an Ultra-17 camera from DRS Technologies.
+The 36”x36” HSS screen on the left was lens-coupled to an Ultra-17 camera from DRS Technologies.

-The Lu2O3:Eu scintillator was developed as a joint RMD/ALEM effort, first as a transparent optical ceramic (TOC) and more recently as a deposited film.
+The Lu2O3:Eu scintillator was developed as a joint RMD/ALEM effort, first as a Transparent Optical Ceramic (TOC) and more recently as a deposited film.
 Lu2O3:Eu has excellent material properties including high density (9.5 g/cm3, highest among known scintillators) and high effective atomic number (Zeff=63).
 With a light yield of 48,000 photons/MeV and a peak emission in the red at 610 nm, it has excellent potential for X-ray imaging over a range from a few KeV to several MeV.

-Lu2O3:Eu scintillator films can be deposited in either columnar format or amorphous crystalline format depending on the application requirements.
+Lu2O3:Eu scintillation films can be deposited in either columnar format or amorphous crystalline format depending on the application requirements.
 Films up to 55 µm can be grown for increased stopping power, while the columns provide enhanced spatial resolution.

 LNI is a microcolumnar scintillation film used in high-efficiency neutron detection and imaging.
 LNI films have a 45%, concentration of 95% enriched 6Li which allows for high-efficiency neutron detection.
 At the same time, due to the microcolumnar structure of LNI, the spatial resolution is 50 µm.
 LNI exhibits the high brightness of NaI, as well as excellent neutron-gamma discrimination based on pulse height discrimination and pulse shape discrimination.

 The concentration of 6Li in LNI may be tailored to achieve a desired performance.
-Additionally, emission can be adjusted using Tl or Eu as a dopant or a Tl,Eu as co-dopants.
+Additionally, emission can be adjusted using Tl or Eu as a dopant or Tl,Eu as co-dopants.
 Direct deposition on SiPMs, PDs, or other photo-sensors and wavelength shifting fiber arrays is available.